WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Warlocks that study demonology harness the powers of the malefic demon beings of the twisting nether.
 Uncovering secrets unknown by residents of Azeroth, and twisting their magic with the aid of demonic powers from the great dark.

 #### Expanded Spell List
-*2nd-level Study of Demonology feature*
+*2nd-level Study of Demonology Warlock feature*

 <div style='margin-top:-4px'></div>